vd1371/EconModels/README.md

 # PyEconReg
-A library for facilitating regression modelling for social science and economics students
+A library for facilitating regression modelling
+Audience: Social science and economics students